-You will spend morning exploring by boat, snorkeling.
+You will spend morning exploring by boat, snorkelling.
 After lunch you will head back to Nosy Be where you will stay once again at the lovely beach hotel

 You will transfer to the airport where you will catch the Air Madagascar flight from Nosy Be to Tana.
 Depending on your time of arrival in Tana you can visit the handicraft market, before transferring to your hotel.

 Transfer to airport in time for flight home.
 If you are on the Air France or Air Kenya trip which leaves early morning of day 14, you can opt to have a day use room &/or driver/guide for the day (not included).

 Submit your review